speedie1337/spmenu/docs/docs.md

 spmenu is an X11 and Wayland menu application which takes standard input, parses it, lets the user choose an option and sends the selected option to standard output.

+Its core functionality is built around taking and parsing input and returning output, making it a customizable and versatile utility for use with shell or Python scripts.

-In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`, which handles both $PATH listing, .desktop entries and file listing.
-See spmenu_run(1) for more information related to using spmenu as a run launcher.
+In addition to this, it also serves as a run launcher/dmenu_run replacement through the included shell script `spmenu_run`, which handles both
+$PATH listing, .desktop entries and file listing.
+See spmenu_run(1) for more information regarding using spmenu as a run launcher.

 ## Usage